-The Duster budget 4x4 and Sandero supermini have established a beach head for the brand in this country and the Logan MCV estate has built on that.
+The Duster budget SUV and Sandero supermini have established a beach head for the brand in this country and the Logan MCV estate has built on that.
 MCV?
 Dacia claim it means Max Capacity Vehicle but it's an estate to you and me and a handily-sized one at that.
-This revised version gets slightly smarter looks, a more efficient SCe 75 petrol engine at the base of the range and the option of a rugged-looking 'Stepway' trim level.
+This revised version gets a more efficient Blue dCi diesel engine and the option of a rugged-looking 'Stepway' trim level.

 The Logan MCV rides on a version of the Nissan B0 platform that underpins the Note and the LEAF and is built tough to appeal to world markets.
 Electronic stability control (ESC) is fitted as standard, compliant with European regulations.
 It ensures vehicle stability under difficult conditions such as obstacle avoidance, loss of grip when cornering, and slippery road surfaces.
 ABS (anti-lock brake system) is enhanced by Emergency Brake Assist (EBA), which adjusts the hydraulic system automatically to apply maximum brake pressure from the onset of braking through to the trigger point at which ABS switches in.